 Before I was a Christian, I spent a lot of my life getting things wrong.
 This page tells a few of those stories.
 I tried many different ways to find happiness and satisfaction — as I attempted to earnestly follow the things our culture promotes as "Stairways to Heaven".

-In some ways, I also had an interesting and unusual childhood.
-Which contained a mixture of Christian, and strong anti-Christian influences.
+In some ways, I had an interesting and unusual childhood.
+Which contained a mixture of Christian and strong anti-Christian influences.
 The end result being that it took me a long time before I became a Christian.

 This page describes some of my early life, before I was a believer.
 And some of the places I looked for meaning and happiness.
 It's easy to look back on them now, and wish that I'd never experienced many (or most) of them.
 And also to wish that I'd found Christ much earlier, so I could have been spared so many of the problems that I lived through — and still live with in terms of effects on my physical health, because of my past lifestyle.

-However part of being a believer is trusting that God's plan for my life is the right one, and that the things that happened to me happened for a reason.
-Perhaps one reason is that now, I can very, very clearly understand, from a practical point of view, exactly how and why so many of the ways that God tells us to live work — and how and why the ways that non-Christian culture tells us to live did not work.
-And I can now understand them in a way that I would have never understood just from reading about them in a book that says things like, "Do this, just because God/Jesus/the Bible/etc. says we must do this".
+However, part of being a believer is trusting that God's plan for my life is the right one.
+And trusting that the things that happened to me, happened for a reason.
+Perhaps one reason is that now, I can very, very clearly understand, from a practical point of view, exactly how and why so many of the ways that God tells us to live work.
+And how — and why — the ways that non-Christian culture tells us to live do not work.
+And I can now understand them in a way I might have never understood just from reading about them in a book that says things like, "Do this...
+Just because God/Jesus/the Bible/(etc.) says to do this"...

 Some people are clever, or lucky, or blessed enough to put their trust in God early on in life, and hold onto that trust.
-While some other people are a bit slower to catch on — and really have to stuff things up, completely and entirely, on their own, before they start to listen to God, and ask Jesus into their life, and follow him.
+Some other people are a bit slower to catch on.
+And really have to stuff things up, completely and entirely — on their own — before they start to listen to God, and ask Jesus into their life, and follow him.